 Umling La Road Map

 Based on what I have learned so far; below is a road map of how to reach Umling La.
 Please note that I have not been on the pass yet myself; have not met anyone who has been; and the map below is merely based on my findings.
 I am not really claiming it to be absolutely correct.
 Click on the map to view it in full resolution.
+Thank you Rohit Mishra and team for the information that this map is based upon.

 How to reach Umling La